shouko/FacileCEIBA/README.md

 FacileCEIBA
 ===========

-FacileCEIBA is a official CEIBA mobile app developed by the CTLD of National Taiwan University.
+FacileCEIBA is an official CEIBA mobile app developed by the CTLD of National Taiwan University.

 ## Getting Started
 To install this app on an Android device, please refer to **CEIBA_0226.apk**